wp-plugins/flamingtext-logo/readme.txt

 his plug adds a button to editor.
-Once clicked, you can pick your style and adjust different parameters (eg. logo style, font, size, color) to create your own customizer logo or heading.
+Once clicked, you can pick your style and adjust different parameters (eg. logo style, font, size, color) to create your own customize logo or heading.
 Once done with your creation, click OK and the image is inserted directly into your post.

+Note: this plugin is available in Chinese now.

-Usage maual: there is a quick usage manual avaialble at [plugin homepage](http://www.flamingtext.com/plugin/wordpress)
+Usage manual: there is a quick usage manual available at [plugin homepage](http://www.flamingtext.com/plugin/wordpress)

 Don't forget to try full FlamingText.com logo design features at [FlamingText.com](http://www.flamingtext.com)!